-As a Certified Divorce Financial Analyst professional we can help with personal financial analysis, proposed settlement analysis, budgeting, retirement accounts and life insurance during divorce, and the execution of QDROs after divorce, with the help of an attorney.
+As a Certified Divorce Financial Analyst professional we can help with forensic financial analysis, proposed settlement analysis, expert financial witness testimony, retirement accounts and life insurance during divorce, and the execution of QDROs after divorce, with the help of an attorney.

 What is the CDFA Professional’s Role?